Humans logo

 The camera panned out to reveal more of the basement.
 I was sitting on an L shaped couch and as it panned out, Juliet came into view on the opposite end of the couch.
 Why wasn't I next to her?
 Her head was back and she looked 'gone' in her face.
 That's when I noticed the needle sticking out of her arm.
 That's when I started to freak out.

 Was she alive?
 Why was I just sitting on the couch?
 I was screaming and crying in that omniscient state no one can hear you in.
 I thought about Juliet's mom and Grumpy Greta.
 It was clear that my parents didn't know anything, but her parents?
 They had money.
-I reasoned you didn't get money by being stupid or something stupid.
+I reasoned you didn't get money by being stupid.
 Maybe they were right about me after all...

 Could I end up like that Romeo in the vision?
 Could I end up actually not caring about Juliet for my own personal greed and stimulation?
 I knew I cared now, I could be sure of that.
 And she seemed to be having lots of fun with the manager where she worked.
 I figured he had to make lots of money and be a good guy to be a manager.
 I wasn't able to open up to Juliet.
 I felt like a failure and didn't feel like a good boyfriend.
 I didn't know what do.